KnowWhereGraph/kw-panels/README.md

 ## Installation
 KnowWherePanel is a fully static website consisting of HTML, JS, CSS, etc. Installation is as simple as dragging and dropping the site onto your webserver.

+## Contributing
+We welcome all feedback on our project.
+In particular, we provide a bug report and feature request template, which can be accessed via the "Issues" button above.
+For wider contributing guidelines to KnowWhereGraph, please visit our [website](https://knowwheregraph.org/).

 ## License
 This work is covered under [Apache License 2.0](LICENSE)